Shredded Banksy artwork sells for $25.4 million at auction - NewsBreak

 Shredded Banksy artwork sells for $25.4 million at auction

-LONDON — (AP) — A work by British street artist Banksy that sensationally self-shredded just after it sold at auction three years ago fetched almost 18.6 million pounds ($25.4 million) on Thursday — a record for the artist, and close to 20 times its pre-shredded price.
+A work by British street artist Banksy that sensationally self-shredded just after it sold at auction three years ago fetched 18.5 million pounds ($25.4 million) on Thursday — a record for the artist, and more than 10 times its pre-shredded price.

-After a 10-minute bidding war involving nine bidders in the saleroom, online and by phone, it sold for three times the high estimate to an undisclosed buyer.
-The sale price of 18,582,000 pounds ($25,383,941) includes an auction-house fee known as a buyer’s premium.
+After a 10-minute bidding war involving nine bidders in the saleroom and more online and by phone, it sold for three times the high estimate.

 The piece consists of a half-shredded canvas in an ornate frame bearing a spray-painted image of a girl reaching for a heart-shaped red balloon.